timothydobbins/PHCM9795-R/_book/01-IntroToR.md

 #>  ───────────────────────────────────────────────────────────
 ```

 By default, the `descriptives` function presents the mean, median, standard deviation, minimum and maximum.
-We can request additional statistics, such as the quartiles [ADD MORE HERE]:
+We can request additional statistics, such as the quartiles (which are called the percentiles, or pc, in the descriptives function):

 ```r